hrapek/ml_ops_dog_breeds/reports/README.md

 >
 > Answer:

 We ensured the reproducibiity of our experiments by loging data to weight and biases which could later be inspected and compared to other runs.
+There we can of course also inspect things like training and validation accuracies and compare the results for different experiments.
 We save model checkpoints for each training experiment and using hydra we stored the corresponding configuration for each of the experiment.
+When using hydra all the outputs all laso saved locally to the `outputs` folder, ensuring that we don't lose parameters for any experiments.

 ### Question 14